 - Just south of the ranch in Colorado, the headwaters of the Cache La Poudre River descends eastward in the mountains through both the Rocky Mountain National Park and Roosevelt National Forest before it emerges from the foothills just north of the city of Fort Collins.
 The Poudre River is known as an excellent brown trout fishery, but it is also home to healthy populations of rainbows, cutbows and cutthroats.
 There are numerous public access points both in the national park and the surrounding national forest.

-In the past, the ranch has been a cow/calf operation and many of the surrounding properties are large historic ranches that are still active as cattle and sheep ranching operations.
+In the past, the ranch has been a cow/calf operation and many of the surrounding Wyoming properties are large historic ranches that are still active as cattle and sheep ranching operations.
 Historic water rights come with the ranch providing valuable water to irrigate approximately 500 acres.
-The ranch includes large stretches of rolling grasslands providing excellent feed and additional water resources for livestock and wildlife.
+The ranch includes large stretches of rolling Wyoming grasslands providing excellent feed and additional water resources for livestock and wildlife.
 It is highly suitable for horse and cattle grazing, availing the property with an ideal combination of prime recreational and hunting land, and also a traditional operating horse or cattle ranch.

-The natural beauty of this property is evident in the pictures with the scenic views, private river corridors, irrigated meadows, rock outcroppings and rolling grasslands.
+The Wyoming natural beauty of this property is evident in the pictures with the scenic views, private river corridors, irrigated meadows, rock outcroppings and rolling grasslands.
 The ranch provides all that buyers are looking for: live water, good access, premier fishing and hunting and adjacency to public lands.
 This is a ranch that can be enjoyed year-round.
-The ranch would make an excellent candidate for a conservation easement.
+This Wyoming ranch would make an excellent candidate for a conservation easement.